Hotel Review: The Liberty Hotel Boston

 Many of the original Charles Street Jail walls and cell doors were kept intact and on display inside the Clink restaurant.

 In addition to the Clink restaurant on the main level of the Liberty Hotel, there are also two more restaurants located on the street level before you take the escalator up to the hotel.
 Alibi restaurant is a great place to grab a drink or a late night snack as it is open daily from 5 PM to 2 AM.
-Alibi also contains a great outdoor patio that is a fantastic spot to relax in the summer months.
+It also has a great outdoor patio, a fantastic spot to relax in the summer.

 Also located on the ground level is the Scampo Italian Restaurant.
 Scampo is the creation of legendary Boston-based chef Lydia Shire.
 We didn’t dine at Scamp during our stay but the classic Italian menu looked fantastic.